xalxnder/xalexander-io/content/blog/k8s-cluster-guide.md

 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

+### Deploy A CNI
+> [!Note] Explanation
+> In order for your pods to communicate with each other, you need to install a Container Network Interface(CNI)

+There are a ton of network plugins to choose from.
+I ended up going with Cilium.
+Why?
+I really like the Hubble UI feature.
+Installation steps can be found [here](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/#install-the-cilium-cli).

 ---
 ## On The Worker Nodes Only
 The following should be completed on the worker nodes only.